evilsocket/ergo/README.md

 #### Usage

-Print available actions:

-    ergo help

-Print the software version (ergo, keras and tensorflow versions) and some hardware info:
+Start by printing the available actions by running `ergo help`, you can also print the software version (ergo, keras and tensorflow versions) and some hardware info with `ergo info` to verify your installation.

-    ergo info

-Create a new project:
+Once ready, create a new project named `example`:

-    ergo new project-name
+    ergo new example

-Customize the model creation logic in the `project-name/model.py` file:
+Inside the newly created `example` folder, there are two files: `model.py`, that you can change to customize the model creation logic:

 ```python
 def build_model(is_train):